 Ear Ornament Plug

 Plug or cap for ear ornament.
 Ornament, of carved bone, was formerly used by chiefs' wives and daughters.
 The ornament is made in two pieces: the cap, usually made of shell, which has a cavity which is lined with soft wood.
 Into this fits a shank which extends from one end of the ornament proper.
-The usual material for the latter is said to have been bone from the skeleton of a relative of the original wearer, and the figures represent ancestors.
+The usual material for the latter is said to have been bone from the skeleton of a relative of the original wearer, the figures representing ancestors.
 These ornaments were highly valued and were inherited in the female line.

 You may also be interested in these objects: